 In season three of Catalyst, the podcast from Temple University’s Fox School of Business, we’re interviewing experts on everything from how hip hop influences consumer behavior to the promise and perils of tech titans.

-By tapping into the expertise of the Fox School and the School of Sport, Tourism and Hospitality Management (STHM) faculty, we explore how COVID-19 is affecting the economy, why the #MeToo movement has failed to reach professional sports, what makes a leader credible and much more.
+By tapping into the expertise of the Fox School and the School of Sport, Tourism and Hospitality Management (STHM) faculty, we explore why American LGBTQIA+ professionals might not come out at work, how college athletes can profit from their likeness and what might come next for industries in flux, like bitcoin, supply chain and more.

-Hosted by Tiffany Sumner; Produced by Milk Street Marketing, Megan Alt, Anna Batt, Stephen Orbanek and Karen Naylor; edited by Dustin Dellinger.
+Hosted by Tiffany Sumner; Produced by Milk Street Marketing, Megan Alt, Anna Batt and Karen Naylor; edited by Dustin Dellinger.

 Thriving in the Shark Tank

 In extraordinary times, typically you’ll try things that you might not have normally tried.
 Sometimes you get surprised by the outcome.
 You know, for us, as bad as a pandemic has been and was for our business, it may have forced a focus on what we do in the best way possible.
 Jared Cannon, CEO […]

 Nonprofit Boards and the Path to Diversity

 DEI is becoming a louder voice.
 It’s always been there and it’s been there for decades, but now, I think nonprofits are really being forced to look at how they do things and really do things in a different way.
 Maureen Cannon, program director, Fox Board Fellows One of the biggest challenges facing nonprofit organizations […]